ieyasu/datepickr/README.md

 DPDate handles leap years according to the [algorithm](http://en.wikipedia.org/wiki/Leap_year#Algorithm) given by Wikipedia for the Gregorian Calendar.

-datepickr is minified using [UglifyJS2](https://github.com/mishoo/UglifyJS2).
+datepickr.js is minified using [UglifyJS2](https://github.com/mishoo/UglifyJS2) and [minifier](https://www.npmjs.com/package/minifier) for the CSS.

 ### Browser Support